-This forced the 49ers to finish what they started in the ’85 draft when they started drafting to fortify their lines and bigger running backs to deal with the Bears and Giants.
-In ’87 it took shape however it came to fruition as they won Super Bowls XXIII and XXIV after the ’88 and ’89 seasons.
+This forced the 49ers to finish what they started in the ’85 draft fortifying their lines with bigger players to deal with the Bears and Giants.
+It came to fruition as the Niners went on to win Super Bowls XXIII and XXIV after the ’88 and ’89 seasons.
 Walsh had stepped down after the XXIII championship and former DC George Seifert took over head coaching duties.
-Mike Holmgren and the 49er offense had elevated their offensive play to one of near perfection.
+Offensive Coordinator Mike Holmgren began to be recognized as the 49er offense elevated their play to one of near perfection.
 Walsh’s legend only grew even in his departure for creating the offensive system which allowed his 49ers to become the team of the decade.

 Waiting for them who also began 10-0 was the Giant team that had learned how to win from the 49ers and had taken it up a level.
 Now the more powerful rebuilt 49ers who had a 2-3 record (0-2 in the playoffs since ’85) staring them down.
 Were they lucky they hadn’t met the Giants in the playoffs in both ’88 and ’89??
 Would they even have won back to back had New York had a shot at them??